ElChaderino/EEG-Paradox-Solutions-LLM-EEG-TOOL/README.md

 Paradox Solutions LLM is **free software** under the **GNU General Public License v3.0 or later**.
 See the [`LICENSE`](LICENSE) file in the repository root for the full license text.
 SPDX: `GPL-3.0-or-later`.

-To (re)apply the standard per-file copyright + GPL notice to Python, TypeScript, Rust, and PowerShell sources after adding new files, run: `python scripts/apply_gpl_headers.py` from the repo root (use `python scripts/apply_gpl_headers.py --dedupe` if a merge ever duplicated a header block).